ds5110/git-intro/README.md

 ## Example assignment submission

-Suppose Question 1 of the assignment asks you to reproduce the first chart in Figure 1.1 of [ISL](https://www.statlearning.com/).
+Suppose Question 1 of an assignment asks you to reproduce the first chart in Figure 1.1 of [ISL](https://www.statlearning.com/).
 Here's an acceptable solution...

 ### Step 1: Data access